 Since v3.14 you can also use the app 'Continuous Playback' feature it order to play multiple episodes of the same podcast without having to handle the playlist manually.
 This feature needs to be enabled first in Settings/Playlist/Continuous playback.
 You will find a lot of information about this feature here.

-Feel free to take a look at the other settings I didn't mentioned here.
+Feel free to take a look at the other settings I didn't mention here.
 If you have questions and/or suggestions, please contact me (Settings/Contacts)